Billing and Reimbursement

 • Specific to allergy, a pilot study of 50 patients utilizing telemedicine to evaluate patients for penicillin allergy demonstrated high patient satisfaction and potential savings of over $30,000 due to increased access to specialty allergy care and improved antibiotic stewardship.

-• Coverage parity = both in-person and telemedicine services are covered for the same indication
+• Coverage parity = both in-person and telemedicine services are covered for the same indication.

 • Payment parity = reimbursement for telemedicine services approximates that of the equivalent in-person E/M service.